 A reliable connection

 As a student, it’s important to have a solid connection.
 Online research, downloading course outlines, uploading projects, collaborating with fellow students in those ever-present group assignments — it’s safe to say you will be spending a lot of time online.
 Especially if you’re doing distance education, or are enrolled in an online course.
 You need to know that your internet won’t slow to a crawl or bug out — especially when completing an online test or uploading your assignment minutes before the due date.
-So it’s safe to say you need connection that’s consistent and reliable.
 This means you need, at the very least, an ADSL2+ connection, preferably close to an exchange.

 Unless you’re involved in video production and need to access and send massive files on a regular basis, the course data you need to download probably won’t take up hundreds of gigabytes.
 But you’re not just using the internet for study, are you?
 This is the digital age, a lot of our lives are lived online.
 From social media and streaming TV online to gaming with friends — there’s a lot going on.
 With this in mind students need to ensure there’s enough data left at the end of the month for you to download the lecture slides from that one class you keep missing.